-A Comprehensive Guide To the Total Order Sort design pattern in MapReduce
+A Comprehensive Guide to the Total Order Sort design pattern in MapReduce

 James G. Shanahan, Kyle Hamilton, Yiran Sheng

 University of California, Berkeley

 Abstract

 Sorting refers to arranging data in a particular format.
 A sorting algorithm specifies the way to arrange data in a particular order.
 Most common orders are numerical or lexicographical order.
 One important application of sorting lies in the fact that information search can be optimized to a very high level if data is stored in a sorted manner.
 Sorting is also used to represent data in more readable formats.
 Some of the examples of sorting in real life scenarios are the following.